Sakshi Ranga Rao

-Sakshi Ranga Rao (born Rangavajhula Ranga Rao; 15 September 1942 – 27 June 2005) was an Indian character actor who worked in Telugu cinema and Telugu theatre.
+Sakshi Ranga Rao (born Rangavajhula Ranga Rao; – 27 June 2005) was an Indian character actor who worked in Telugu cinema and theatre.
 He appeared in about 450 films over a career spanning four decades, majority of which were comedies.
-Rao made his film debut in 1967 with Sakshi from which he derived his stage name.
+Ranga Rao made his film debut in 1967 with Sakshi from which he derived his stage name.
 He then went onto to appear in successful films like Sirivennela, Swarna Kamalam, April 1st Vidudhala, Joker and Swarabhishekam.

 Life and career

-Rangavajhula Ranga Rao in Kalavakuru village in Prakasham district, was born to Lakshmi Narayana and Ranganayakamma.
+Rangavajhula Ranga Rao in Kalavakuru village in Prakasam district, was born to Lakshmi Narayana and Ranganayakamma.
 As his father died when he was young, he was raised by Buchchi Ravamma, his mother's sister in Machilipatnam.
 He began his career as a stenographer in Andhra University, Visakhapatnam.

-As Rao was interested in film and theatre, he worked as an assistant to the stage artist Kuppili Venkateshwara Rao.
-He was encouraged by some his friends at Andhra Vishwa Vidyalaya to pursue a full-time career in films.
-They gathered him some money and sent Rao to Madras.
+As Ranga Rao was interested in film and theatre, he worked as an assistant to the stage artist Kuppili Venkateswara Rao.
+He was encouraged by some his friends at Andhra Viswa Vidyalaya to pursue a full-time career in films.
+They gathered him some money and sent Ranga Rao to Madras.

-Director Bapu gave break to Rao with the film Sakshi in 1967.
+Director Bapu gave break to Ranga Rao with the film Sakshi in 1967.
 Then onwards, he became known as Sakshi Ranga Rao, also to differentiate himself from S. V. Ranga Rao.
 He had the distinction of acting in most of the Telugu films directed by K. Vishwanath, Bapu and Vamsi.

-Rao married Bala Tripurasundari.
+Ranga Rao married Bala Tripurasundari.
 They had three children–one daughter and three sons.
 His youngest son, actor Saakshi Siva works in Telugu films and television.

-Rao died after a prolonged illness on 27 June 2005 in Chennai at the age of 63 years.
-Incidentally, it was on stage that Rao collapsed on 5 May 2005 during a rehearsal for the Gurazada play, 'Kanyasulkam'.
+Ranga Rao died after a prolonged illness on 27 June 2005 in Chennai at the age of 63 years.
+Incidentally, it was on stage that Ranga Rao collapsed on 5 May 2005 during a rehearsal for the Gurazada play, 'Kanyasulkam'.
 The apparent cause of his death was diabetes and associated kidney failure.